midearth-labs/web-agent-protocol/todo-app/docs/prd.md

 - The system maintains accurate date information for due date tracking
 - Todos are independent and have no relationships to each other
 - The system has sufficient storage for todos and their metadata
-- Due dates use date only (no time component) and are stored/compared consistently
+- Due dates use date only (no time component) in YYYY-MM-DD format and are stored/compared consistently
 - The system clock is accurate for calculating overdue status
 - Concurrent operations follow last-write-wins model
-- Error messages can include detailed information and guidance without security concerns
+- Error messages are field-specific and include detailed information and guidance without security concerns
 - Filters can be combined using AND logic (all filters must match)
+- Filter validation errors provide clear guidance on correction
-- Priority values are predefined and limited
+- Priority values are predefined and limited to: low, medium, high, urgent (in priority order)
+- Priority always has a value (defaults to "medium" on creation if not specified)
+- Bulk operations are atomic (all or nothing) with a maximum of 100 todos per operation
+- There are no uniqueness constraints on any fields
+- String filters (contains, notContains) are case-insensitive
+- Stored status is never automatically updated to `due`; status is calculated on-demand for display and filtering

 ---